 1. Rievaulx Abbey

-Religious communities have long made their home in the North York Moor and, in Rievaulx Abbey, the National Park has one of England’s greatest and most atmospheric abbey ruins beautifully sited in a tranquil valley just outside Helmsley, itself a picture perfect market town.
+Religious communities have long made their home in the North York Moors and, in Rievaulx Abbey, the National Park has one of England’s greatest and most atmospheric abbey ruins beautifully sited in a tranquil valley just outside Helmsley, itself a picture perfect market town.
 Make a day of it and walk there and back on the path from Helmsley.
 The Abbey’s own gardens will provide some of the ingredients for your lunch in its popular family-friendly and recently expanded tearoom; take in the beautiful views from tables inside or outside, overlooking the impressive ruins.
 The visitor centre and museum have also had a contemporary overhaul.

 2. Castle Howard